 Any kind of sweet corn!
-Yellow, white, and yellow-white are all perfect for corn salad.
+Yellow, white, and yellow-white all work.

-Fresh corn is preferable for this recipe during the peak of summer when corn is sweet and crisp.
+Fresh is preferable during the peak of summer when corn is sweet and crisp.
 Winter corn that’s available in the produce section can be questionable.
 Sometimes it’s plump and juicy, sometimes it’s tough and just meh.

-Once the corn is cut off the cob it can be blanched in boiling water for 1 to 2 minutes.
+Now it just needs to be blanched in boiling water for 1 to 2 minutes.
 Crisp-tender is the goal.
-Cooking the corn for too long will make it tough and tasteless.
+Cooking for too long will make it tough.

-Drain the corn and allow it to sit in the colander to drain and cool for a few minutes before adding to the salad dressing.
+Drain it allow to sit in the colander for a few minutes to cool before adding to the salad dressing.

-Canned corn is a last resort for me, but it can be used.
-Drain in a colander and rinse well before using.
+Canned is the last resort for me, but it can be used.
+Drain in a colander and rinse well before using it.
 Allow the corn to dry a bit.
 The salad will have a slightly softer texture.

 To remove the seeds from the tomato I cut the tomato in half from the stem to the bottom.
 Turn the tomato onto the cut sides and slice.
 Now you can easily remove the seeds and pulp.